top of page

 We recently had a client who got test results on a batch of material with very high levels of coliform, a bacteria from feces.
 However, the raw material supplier and the contract manufacturer said it was fine.
 A supplement should never have high coliform levels; it can make people extremely sick.
 Thankfully, they came to us before the product was manufactured, and we were able to stop it from being sold and get them their money back.

-Another issue that comes up a lot is dry labbing.
-This is a practice where a company needs test results that show the product is good, and the lab writes whatever they want on the certificate without testing the product.
+Another issue that comes up frequently is dry labbing.
+In this practice, a company needs test results that show the product is good, and the lab writes whatever it wants on the certificate without testing the product.
 This is how many companies get around Amazon’s new testing requirements.

 Altered certificates are another problem.
 Companies will take a testing certificate from another product or brand and then alter it to make it appear to have been done on their product.
 This is far more widespread than most people realize.

 This is just a tiny sampling of the problems in making many of the products you see on Amazon, especially those priced in a way that seems too good to be true.
-Companies must use cheap raw materials to keep the price down to be competitive on Amazon.
-Otherwise, their products will appear much more expensive because their competitors use poor quality materials.
+Companies must use cheap raw materials to keep prices down to be competitive on Amazon.
+Otherwise, their products will appear much more expensive because their competitors use poor-quality materials.

 While this article focused on Amazon, many of these issues are problematic on other websites that allow third-party sellers, such as eBay and Walmart, but do not get as much press.
 There is simply no way for companies to properly test and vet the volume of products sold and the sellers who sell them without massive price increases because the cost would be astronomical, which is why it will never happen.